MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-5.md

 ## Resolution

 AD Replication failing with error 5 has multiple root causes.
-Attack the problem initially using tools like `DCDIAG`, `DCDIAG /TEST`: CheckSecurityError, and NETDIAG that exposes common problems.
+Solve the problem initially using tools like:

+- DCDIAG
+- DCDIAG /TEST: CheckSecurityError
+- NETDIAG that exposes common problems

 If still unresolved, walk the known causes list in most common, least complex, least disruptive order to least common, most complex, most disruptive order.

 ### Run DCDIAG, DCDIAG /TEST:CheckSecurityError, and NETDIAG

-The generic DCDIAG runs multiple tests
+The generic DCDIAG runs multiple tests.

-DCDIAG /TEST:CheckSecurityErrors was written to do specific tests (including an SPN registration check) to troubleshoot Active Directory operations replication failing with error 5: **access is denied** and error 8453: **replication access was denied** but is NOT run as part of the default execution of DCDIAG.
+DCDIAG /TEST:CheckSecurityErrors was written to do specific tests (including an SPN registration check) to troubleshoot Active Directory operations replication failing with:

+- error 5: **access is denied**
+- error 8453: **replication access was denied** but is NOT run as part of the default execution of DCDIAG.

 1. Run DCDIAG on the destination DC
 2. Run DCDIAG /TEST:CheckSecurityError